2020PB/police-brutality/all-locations.md

 During a protest on June 1st, a pastor was arrested.
 He states officers yelled at him and told him to move.
 When he did not, he states that an officer ordered others to arrest him; those officers then threw him to the ground to handcuff him.

 Footage from news sources show 2 officers kneeling on his legs and back.
 It also shows an officer pressing what appears to be a service sidearm to the pastor's head.
+One news sourcee and the pastor's official complaint state this occurred on Shelbyville Road in front of the Oxmoor Center mall.

 After Findley was placed in a squad car, he told police he was a pastor.
 He was then released without charges.